adelolmo/hd-idle/README.md

 to spin down after a few seconds you may damage the disk over time due to the stress the spin-up causes on the spindle motor and bearings.
-It seems that manufacturers recommend a minimum idle time of 3-5 minutes, the default in hd-idle is 10 minutes.
+It seems that manufacturers recommend a minimum idle time of 3-5 minutes, the default in `hd-idle` is 10 minutes.

-One more word of caution: hd-idle will spin down any disk accessible via the SCSI layer (USB, IEEE1394, ...) but it will NOT work with real SCSI disks because they don't spin up automatically.
-Thus it's not called scsi-idle and I don't recommend using it on a real SCSI system unless you have a kernel patch that automatically starts the SCSI disks after receiving a sense buffer indicating the disk has been stopped.
-Without such a patch, real SCSI disks won't start again and you can as well pull the plug.
+One more word of caution: `hd-idle` will spin down any disk accessible via the `SCSI` layer (USB, IEEE1394, ...) but it will NOT work with real `SCSI` disks because they don't spin up automatically.
+Thus it's not called scsi-idle and I don't recommend using it on a real `SCSI` system unless you have a kernel patch that automatically starts the `SCSI` disks after receiving a sense buffer indicating the disk has been stopped.
+Without such a patch, real `SCSI` disks won't start again and you can as well pull the plug.

 You have been warned...

 ## Background

-The motivation to port hd-idle to Go comes directly from my lack of knowledge in C and the need to use `ATA` api to set devices to stop.
+The motivation to port `hd-idle` to Go comes directly from my lack of knowledge in C and the need to use `ATA` api to set devices to stop.

-The original hd-idle written by Christian Mueller relies on the `SCSI` api to work.
+The original `hd-idle` written by Christian Mueller relies on the `SCSI` api to work.
-When listing the drives by id, disk starting with `usb` will stop using the original implementation, but disk starting with `ata` will not.
+When listing the drives by id, disk starting with `usb` will stop using the original implementation, but disk starting with `ATA` will not.

     $ ls /dev/disk/by-id/